Balancing hormones promises? True or False

 The endocrine system, made up of different glands producing different hormones works in an interconnected way, rather like an orchestra.
 Your hormones are important for regulating many different processes in the body including appetite and metabolism, sleep cycles, reproductive cycles and sexual function, body temperature and mood.
 Levels of hormones naturally fluctuate at various life stages, most noticeably during puberty and in women during the menstrual cycle, pregnancy and the menopause.
 They can also be affected by lifestyle and certain conditions.

 Let's use the condition of Endometriosis as an example…..
-Endometriosis, an inflammatory condition characterized by growth of endometrial tissue outside of the uterine cavity. is not a condition of “oestrogen dominance” or hormonal imbalance.
+Endometriosis, an inflammatory condition characterised by growth of endometrial tissue outside of the uterine cavity.
+It is not a condition of “oestrogen dominance” or hormonal imbalance.

 Let’s “map” Endometriosis.
 What is going on?

 Endometriosis is a whole body underlying inflammatory immune system condition, and requires a multi system approach….
 It is indeed affected by oestrogen, which to remind ourselves is a proliferative hormone (keep this in mind).